 If you aren’t motivated to practice on your own, or you’re having trouble mastering the chords, ask a professional for help.
-They can guide you through the process in private lessons and give you advice on how to improve.
+They can guide you through the process in private lessons or finding online guitar lessons for kids and give you advice on how to improve.

 They will show you if you’re sitting badly or picking up bad habits, and correct you where need be.

 Having a teacher will help generate immediate feedback on how you’re doing - they can mirror you, and your learning will be considerably enriched.

 So start looking for guitar lessons London to find the perfect teacher!